 Currently one of these homes is available to rent, but please inquire if you have specific needs for more space as on occasion the owners can accommodate more guests in the additional homes on the site.

 House 1 sits at the front of the site on the quiet residential street of Walmer Road.
 On the first floor it has two double bedrooms which each have an en-suite bathroom.
 Alongside its large kitchen and dining space there are ample spaces to relax or to socialise.
 Venture to the top of the house and you’ll discover a large ‘yurt’ space with a balcony that overlooks the courtyard, while hidden away snugly in the basement is a wicker-lined living space.

 The house is modestly furnished with furniture by iconic designers including Peter Salter, Charles and Ray Eames, Le Corbusier, Charlotte Perriand, Eileen Gray, Hans Wegner and Verner Panton.

 The rental of these homes supports the work of the Baylight Foundation – a registered charity, with the aim of increasing the public understanding of what architecture can do, rooted in the experience of Walmer Yard.

-London is more than the sum of it’s parts, and represents the vast multicultural diversity that makes it a truly global city.
-The historic splendour and iconic landmarks are legion here, from Westminster Abbey and Big Ben to The Tower and Buckingham Palace, the city is a blend of world heritage and modern capital might all contained within it’s original medieval boundaries along the Thames.
+London is more than the sum of its parts, and represents the vast multicultural diversity that makes it a truly global city.
+The historic splendour and iconic landmarks are legion here, from Westminster Abbey and Big Ben to The Tower and Buckingham Palace, the city is a blend of world heritage and modern capital might.

 London, England.
-Nearest Airport: Heathrow, Gatwick and London Airports
+Nearest airport: Heathrow, Gatwick and all other London airports

 BEST TIME TO VISIT: Year round